Ledbury

 Ledbury is a market town and civil parish in the county of Herefordshire, England, lying east of Hereford, and west of the Malvern Hills.
+Its population was 9,109 at the 2021 UK census.

 It has a significant number of Tudor-style timber-framed structures, in particular along Church Lane and High Street.
 One of the most outstanding is Ledbury Market Hall, built in 1617, located in the town centre.
-Other notable buildings include the parish church of St. Michael and All Angels, the Painted Room (containing sixteenth-century frescoes), the Old Grammar School, the Barrett-Browning memorial clock tower (designed by Brightwen Binyon and opened in 1896 to house the library until 2015), nearby Eastnor Castle and the St. Katherine's Hospital site.
+Other notable buildings include the parish church of St Michael and All Angels, the Painted Room (containing 16th-century frescoes), the Old Grammar School, the Barrett-Browning memorial clock tower (designed by Brightwen Binyon and opened in 1896 to house the library until 2015), nearby Eastnor Castle and the St Katherine's Hospital site.
 Founded c.
 1231, this is a rare surviving example of a hospital complex, with hall, chapel, a Master's House (fully restored and opened in March 2015 to house the Library), almshouses and a timber-framed barn.